device42/device42-docs/docs/apps/application-components/application-component-templates.md

     }}
     />

+    >Performs simple text contains match on command argument text

-  - Enter a regex pattern for more control over how you want to filter services.
+  - Enter a **Regular Expression** for more control over how you want to filter services.

     <ThemedImage
     alt="Docusaurus themed image"